Rishabh9818/CPNS-Labs/en/lab3/lab3.md

             <p>It works!</p>
         </body>
     </html>

+If we don't already have an `inetd` package installed, we install it with a package manager.

+    apt install openbsd-inetd

 Now add our HTTP server to the configuration file `/etc/inetd.conf` and then restart the `inetd` service.
 For the name of the service, select `http` or the port `80` can also be used.
 We choose `stream` for the socket type because we will be using Transmission Control Protocol ([TCP](https://en.wikipedia.org/wiki/Transmission_Control_Protocol)), which means we choose `tcp` for the protocol.
 We set the server so that it is always available and does not wait for the program it ran to finish using the `nowait` setting.
 Then we select a user that has the permissions to run our simple HTTP server, for example `aleks`.
 The next parameter is the absolute path to our program, which is `/home/aleks/server.sh` and the arguments that are given when starting the program.
 The first argument is, by convention, the very name of the `server.sh` program.
 The second argument points to the folder where our `index.html` is located, which is `/home/aleks`.